AITestingOrg/calculation-service/README.md

  └───
 ```

-More information on setting up the proper go environment can be found in the official documentation.
+More information on setting up the proper go environment can be found in the [official documentation](https://golang.org/doc/install).

 ### Running
 To run the service **locally**, make sure to have the gmaps-adapter running and then continue with these steps:
-  - In the root of the project, run `go get -u github.com/gorilla/mux`.
+  - In the root directory, run `go get -u github.com/gorilla/mux`.
   - Afterwards run `go build`.
   - Then lastly run `./calculation-service`.

+**Eureka is not used locally.

 To run the service in **containers** using Docker (make sure you have Docker installed and running), clone the repository and simply run: `docker-compose up --build` at the root of the project.